Our Family is Coming Home!

 - Bacon, Bacon, Bacon.
 I make 2 pounds every morning.

-- Have cereal on hand for the kids.
+- Likewise, have cereal on hand for the kids.

 - Coffee of course